clean99/TalkGuidanceGPT/README.md

 To customize your TalkGuidance GPT experience, follow these steps:

-1. Click on the TalkGuidance GPT icon in the top-right corner of your browser.
+1. Click on the TalkGuidance GPT icon in the top-right corner of your browser(in the extension icon).
 2. In the extension popup, you can configure the following settings:
-3. GPT_API_KEY: Enter your GPT API key.
+3. API Key: Enter your GPT API key.
 4. Language: Select your preferred language from the dropdown list.
 5. Speed Rate: Adjust the speech rate using the input field (range: 0 to 1, in increments of 0.01).
 6. Click "Save" to apply your changes.